-2) How long does it take to hike Machu Picchu?
+2) How long does it take to hike to Machu Picchu?

-The average amount of time people take to hike the Classic Inca Trail Route is 4 days, however, it can be done faster or slower depending on your fitness level and itinerary.
+It takes the average amount of people 4 days to hike the Classic Inca Trail Route to Machu Picchu.
+However, it can be done faster or slower depending on your fitness level and itinerary.

 3) Is the Inca Trail worth it?

-The Classic Inca Trail Route to Machu Picchu is considered one of the greatest adventure experiences on the planet.
-There are very few trails where you walk past 500 year old archeological treasures while hiking through some of the most beautiful mountains on earth.
-At the end of the hike, you have the reward of a once in a lifetime view of Machu Picchu which sits below as you step through Sun Gate.
+The Classic Inca Trail Route to Machu Picchu is definitely worth it, it is considered one of the greatest adventure experiences on the planet.
+There are very few trails where you pass 500 year old archeological treasures while also hiking among some of the most beautiful mountains on earth.
+At the end of the hike, you have the reward of a once-in-a-lifetime view of Machu Picchu, which sits below as you step through the Sun Gate.

 4) Is the Inca Trail dangerous?

-While there is risk in hiking any mountain trail, the Classic Inca Trail Route is considered an intermediate level hike.
+While there is danger in hiking any mountain trail, the Classic Inca Trail Route is considered an intermediate level hike.
 The terrain is moderate; there are sections that are steep but do not require ropes, harnesses or special technical training.
-Elevation does reach up to 13,829 ft (4,215 meters), however if your physical fitness level is strong and if your hiking pace is done at a slow to moderate level, hikers typically do not have a challenge completing the trek.
+Elevation does reach up to 13,828 feet (4,215 meters).
+However, if your physical fitness level is strong and if your hiking pace is slow to moderate, hikers typically do not have a challenge completing the trek.

-At many of the rest camps there are toilets, however, depending on which outfitter you travel with, many companies do bring along porta-potties as well.
+At many of the rest camps on the trail there are toilets.
+Depending on which outfitter you travel with, many companies do bring along portable ‘porta-potties’ as well.
 The porta-potties tend to be more sanitary than the rest camp bathroom options.

 6) How cold does it get on the Inca Trail?

 Depending on the time of the year, the temperature on the Classic Inca Trail Route ranges from 32°F (0°C) to 80°F (27°C), with an average daytime temperature of 65°F (18°C).
-In the morning, when you wake up early it can be chilly so it is advisable to wear warm layers to begin the days’s hike.
-However, within an hour hikers tend to warm up from the physical exertion.
-It is typical to see many hikers wearing shorts and short sleeve shirts for the majority of the day on the Inca Trail.
-Then, when the hiking for the day is complete and the sun begins to set, you can add additional layers to keep yourself warm at the campsite for the night.
+In the mornings, when you wake up early it can be chilly so it is advisable to wear warm layers to begin the day’s hike.
+However, within an hour hikers tend to warm up from the physical activity.
+It is typical to see many hikers wearing shorts and short sleeve shirts for the majority of the day during the trek.
+Then, when the hiking for the day is complete and the sun begins to set, you can add additional layers to keep yourself warm at the campsite.

 7) Why did Incas leave Machu Picchu?

-There are many legends and theories surrounding the Inca Trail and Machu Picchu.
+There are many legends and theories surrounding why the Incas left Machu Picchu.
 Some scholars believe that the Inca Trail was used as a ceremonial pilgrimage for the Incas.
 There are theories that Machu Picchu was a holy temple governed by a high priest.
-In the year 1528 the Spanish explorer Francisco Pizarro and his brothers arrived in what is modern day Peru and after several decades of fighting they conquered the Inca Empire in 1572.
+In the year 1528 the Spanish explorer Francisco Pizarro and his brothers arrived in what is now Peru.
+After several decades of fighting, they conquered the Inca Empire in 1572.
 Some scholars suggest that around this time the Incas may have covered up Machu Picchu to preserve its treasures from looting by the Spanish.

-8) Which is harder Inca Trail or Kilimanjaro?
+8) Which is harder: the Inca Trail or Kilimanjaro?

-Typically hikers find that Mount Kilimanjaro is a more challenging hike than the Classic Inca Trail Route.
-This is mostly due to the difference in the elevation of the trails.
+Typically hikers find that Mount Kilimanjaro is a harder hike than the Classic Inca Trail Route.
+This is mostly due to the difference in elevations.
 The summit of Mount Kilimanjaro stands at 19,342 feet (5,895 meters), while the highest point of the Classic Inca Trail Route is 13,828 feet (4,215 meters).
 In addition, the temperatures on Mount Kilimanjaro can be much colder than on the Inca Trail and can reach below 20° F (-7°C).
-It is also very common to see snow and ice near the summit of Mount Kilimanjaro, however, it is very rare to see these frigid conditions on the Inca Trail.
+It is also very common to see snow and ice near the summit of Mount Kilimanjaro, however, it is very rare to see these frigid conditions on the trail.